mmgen/mmgen-wallet/doc/wiki/using-mmgen/Altcoin-and-Forkcoin-Support.md

 	$ mmgen-tool --coin=eth --token=eos twview

-To transact ETH instead of EOS, omit the `--token` arguments.
+To transact ETH instead of EOS, omit the `--token` and `--token-addr` arguments.

 #### <a name='a_dt'>Creating and deploying ERC20 tokens</a>